By Julietta Bisharyan and Nick Gardner

 Despite months of warnings and implementations of preventative measures, the prison had tested only 16 people in a building that housed 200.

-Timothy Casarez, who is currently incarcerated at CVSP, shared his experiences with the Davis Vanguard, after witnessing CDCR’s neglect during the pandemic.
+Timothy Casarez, who is currently incarcerated at CVSP, shared his experiences with the Davis Vanguard, after witnessing the California Department of Corrections and Rehabilitation’s (CDCR) neglect during the pandemic.

 In the beginning, Casarez said that prison officials quarantined the building with a strip of caution tape to keep those infected from the untested population, who were assumed to be healthy despite showing symptoms.